cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

+* 2017/02/02 - 1.9.16:
+    * Adding generation of default map display fields for both maps and items
+    * Changing all instances of QUALIFIER to EQUIVALENCE_TYPE

 * 2017/02/02 - 1.9.15
     * Changed the field displayFields in RestMappingItemVersion (which was of type  RestMappingItemDisplayField) to computedDisplayFields, (now of type
         RestMappingItemComputedDisplayField).
 Several unecessary fields were removed from RestMappingItemComputedDisplayField.
 The class
         RestMappingItemDisplayFieldWithValue was also removed (and its contents condensed into RestMappingItemComputedDisplayField)

 * 2017/02/01 - 1.9.14:
     * Eliminating FULLY_SPECIFIED_NAME, PREFERRED_TERM and UUID item display fields
     * Adding DESCRIPTION item display field, which uses view coordinate